benmvp/slides/2022/connecttech/ts-react.md

 - **ONE:** Generally you don't need to do any special typing with `useState`
   - It can infer the type from the initial value that we pass in
   - This is what's called **type inference**
-- In this case, TS infers that `count` is a `number` from the value `0`
+- In this case, TS infers that `count` is a `number` from the initial value `0`
-  - **TWO:** `setCount` is second value from `useState`
+  - **TWO:** `setCount` is the second value from `useState`
   - It is a function that accepts a `number`
   - So we can't accidentally pass in a `string` or `boolean` or some other type
-  - Here I'm using an updater function in `setCount` because the next value depends on the previous value
+- Here we're using an updater function in `setCount`
+  - Because the next value depends on the previous value
-  - Even the updater function is typed such that `prevCount` param is also a number
+- Even the updater function is typed such that the `prevCount` param is also a number
   - And the return value also **must** be a `number` as well
 - If I pass anything that's not a number or try to do non numeric operations on the state
   - I get an error of course
-- But take a look at this code
+- But take one more look at this code for a second
   - **There area no Typescript types**
-  - Yet it's fully type-safe
+  - Yet it's fully type-safe 🤯

 /////
 <!-- .slide: data-background="url(../../img/ts-react/anchor-hooks-chuttersnap-f2LYxnmnKxI-unsplash.jpg) no-repeat center" data-background-size="cover" -->